MicrosoftDocs/customer-insights/ci-docs/journeys/trial-signup.md

 ---
-title: Sign up for a free Dynamics 365 Customer Insights - Journeys trial
+title: Sign up for a free Customer Insights - Journeys trial
 description: Learn how to quickly sign up for and start a free Dynamics 365 Customer Insights - Journeys trial.
 Explore the app with tours and videos, and find additional learning resources. ms.date: 09/15/2023 ms.topic: get-started